 History of Australia Day

-On January 26, 1788 the First Fleet under Captain Arthur Phillip arrived at Sidney Cove in Australia and claimed the land for Great Britain.
+On January 26, 1788 the First Fleet under Captain Arthur Phillip arrived at Sydney Cove in Australia and claimed the land for Great Britain.
 The First Fleet was made up mostly of prisoners who established a penal colony in Australia.

 The 26th was celebrated early on as the anniversary of the landing date of the First Fleet.
 For the first 100 years the day was celebrated mostly by people in New South Wales.
 Other colonies had their own foundation days that they celebrated.